mantil-io/go-lambda-examples/guide/README.md

 25 rm function.zip bootstrap
 ```

-I don't assume any previous knowledge of the shell scripting, so we will look
+I don't assume any previous knowledge of shell scripting, so we will look
 into this script line by line.
 The script accepts the Lambda function name as the first
 parameter; if not supplied, _go-handler-example_ will be used as default.
 Line 4
 is where this happens; it uses the first argument or default for setting variable
 *function_name*.
-If you don't want default function name run the script like
+If you don't want the default function name run the script like
 `../../scripts/publish.sh my-lambda-function-name`.
 Line 7 gets the folder where _publish.sh_ is located.
 We will call the other
 scripts (deploy.sh, create_function.sh) from this one so we grab that path and
 store it into _scripts_ variable.
 In line 10, we call _build.sh_, which will prepare Lambda function
 deployment package.
-Lets look into _build.sh_:
+Let's look into _build.sh_:

 ``` shell
 1 #!/usr/bin/env bash -e